Guinea: Political violence and Ebola outbreak

-The 2019–2020 Guinean protests were a series of violent protests and mass civil unrest against the rule of Alpha Conde that broke out on October 14, 2019, against constitutional changes.
+Mass civil unrest and violent protests broke out against the rule of Alpha Conde on 14 October 2019, against constitutional changes.
 More than 800 were killed in clashes.
 After the 2020 Guinean presidential election, Alpha Condé's election to a third term was challenged by the opposition, who accused him of fraud.
 Condé claimed a constitutional referendum from March 2020 allowed him to run despite the 2-term limit.

+Under military rule

 On 5 September 2021, after hours of gunfire near the presidential palace, Lieutenant Colonel Mamady Doumbouya seized control of state television and declared that President Alpha Conde's government had been dissolved and the nation's borders closed.
-By the evening, the putschists declared control of all Conakry and the country's armed forces.
-According to Guinée Matin, by 6 September the military fully controlled the state administration and started to replace the civil administration with its military counterpart.
-The United Nations, European Union, African Union, ECOWAS (which suspended Guinea's membership) and La Francophonie denounced the coup, and called for President Condé's unconditional release.
+By the evening, the putschists had declared control of all of Conakry and the country's armed forces.
+According to Guinée Matin, by 6 September, the military fully controlled the state administration and started to replace the civil administration with its military counterpart.
+The United Nations, European Union, African Union, ECOWAS (which suspended Guinea's membership), and La Francophonie denounced the coup, and called for President Condé's unconditional release.
 Similar responses came from some neighboring and Western countries (including the United States), and from China (which relies on Guinea for half of its aluminum ore, facilitated by its connections to President Condé).
-Despite these, On 1 October 2021, Mamady Doumbouya was sworn in as interim President.
+Despite these, on 1 October 2021, Mamady Doumbouya was sworn in as interim president.

+On 11 May 2023, at least seven people were shot dead in anti-government demonstrations in cities across Guinea.
+The anti-government movement became involved in peaceful protests and called on rulers to end military rule in Guinea and transition the country to democracy.
+On 18 December 2023, an explosion occurred at the country's main oil depot in Conakry, killing 24 people and causing extensive fuel shortages in the country in the following weeks.
+Existing civil and economic unrest in the country temporarily worsened as a result, with several confrontations between protestors and police in Conakry, increased fuel and travel costs, and general price inflation throughout the country.

+Doumbouya initially set 31 December 2024 as the deadline to launch a democratic transition.
+But he missed the deadline, leading to protests and criticism from activists and the opposition.
+Under pressure, he promised in his New Year’s message that a decree for the constitutional referendum would be signed.
+Authorities have further added that all elections would be held in 2025, without committing to a particular date.
+A constitutional referendum was held on 21 September 2025, which established a new constitution replacing the one approved in 2020 and marked the first step towards civilian rule.